Dundas County Militia: War of 1812

-Capt.
-John Macdonell

-Pte.
-James Stamp

-On November 5th, as Wilkinson's American army moved down the St. Lawrence River towards Cornwall, Lieutenant Duncan Clark of the Incorporated Militia, formerly an Ensign in Capt.
+Clark's Ride - On 5 November, as Wilkinson's American army moved down the St. Lawrence River towards Cornwall, Lieutenant Duncan Clark of the Incorporated Militia, formerly an Ensign in Capt.
 Ault's Flank Company of the 1st Dundas Regiment, was on duty on the shoreline and under orders to raise the alarm upon any American movements.
 Seeing the mass of boats moving down the river, Lieutenant Clark commandeered a sturdy plough horse from a nearby farm and rode the length of the front from Elizabethtown to Prescott alerting the local militia and civilians with the cry "The enemy is at hand!".
 His ride along the front was likened to the ride of Paul Revere in 1775, and Duncan Clark has since been heralded as the "Canadian Paul Revere".

-Battle of Iroquois Point - American forces under General James Wilkinson crossed the St Lawrence River and hoped to march on Montreal, but the local British and Canadian forces engaged them before they could move past Dundas County.
-On November 7, a piquet of Dundas Militia at Point Iroquois discovered the American forces moving up the St Lawrence, and Ptes.
-Peter and John Brouse, brothers of George Brouse, were the first to fire upon the enemy.
+Battle of Point Iroquois - American forces under General James Wilkinson crossed the St Lawrence River and hoped to march on Montreal, but the local British and Canadian forces engaged them before they could move past Dundas County.
+On 7 November, a piquet of Dundas Militia at Point Iroquois discovered the American forces moving up the St Lawrence, and Ptes.
+Peter and Jacob Brouse, brothers of George Brouse, were the first to fire upon the enemy.
 As more Dundas Militiamen were brought up to the point, 1,200 American soldiers under Alexander Macomb, Winfield Scott, and Benjamin Forsyth landed on the shore and began to engage the outnumbered militia.
 After a sharp firefight, the 200 men from the 1st Dundas Regiment were forced to retire inland, but the delaying action gave precious time to the forces in Cornwall and Morrisburg.